Home

 Simple example of a dynamic website:

 A news page shows new content every second.
-If you're logged in there, the page will also show you personalized content, such as preferred topics or content related to recently read articles.
+If you’re logged in there, the page will also show you personalised content, such as preferred topics or content related to recently read articles.

 What happens in the background of a dynamic website?